Talk to us today about how you can reach out and connect with your people with our In-Touch tool.

 Our new normal – but what about employee wellbeing?

-An even stricter lockdown #2 is now in full swing in Victoria and so is the realisation that COVID-19 will be part of our lives for a long while yet.
+Stricter lockdowns are now in full swing in Australian states and so is the realisation that COVID-19 will be part of our lives for a long while yet.
 Looking out for your employees’ wellbeing and ensuring they have the resources they need to cope is incredibly important, arguably more so now than at the start of the pandemic.

 We’ve just analysed data from thousands of employee responses to our In-Touch pulse survey, a real-time tool that measures the impact of COVID-19 on the employee experience.
 Here’s what people had to say.